john-kheir/zeroCI/README.md

     - Create a job on rq and store it in redis.
     - There are 5 workers waiting for jobs, one of them will take this job and start to execute it.
     - Create a vm using flist on freefarm.
-    - Get installaltion and tests commands from zeroCI.yaml file for this commit.
+    - Get installation and tests commands from zeroCI.yaml file for this commit.
     - Run installation commands against this vm.
     - Store the result in DB (mongodb) in failure case.
-    - Run tests commands one by one aganist this vm.
+    - Run tests commands one by one against this vm.
     - Store the result in DB (mongodb).
     - Send result url to Telegram and update commit status om github.

 ##### 2- Run nightly testsuites:

-    - Make post request with install commands, tests commands, timeout, executeion time.
+    - Make post request with install commands, tests commands, timeout, execution time.
     - Store this job in rq scheduler.
     - rq scheduler will run this job on its execution time on rq workers.
     - Create a vm using flist on freefarm.
     - Get installation and tests commands from rq scheduler.
     - Run installation commands against this vm.
     - Store the result in DB (mongodb) in failure case.
-    - Run tests commands one by one aganist this vm.
+    - Run tests commands one by one against this vm.
     - Store the result in DB (mongodb).
     - Send result url to Telegram.

 ### Installation:

-#### Requirments:
+#### Requirements:

 - Create a vm with Ubuntu:18.04.
 - Install [JSX](https://github.com/threefoldtech/jumpscaleX_core/tree/development/docs/Installation)